rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 * Merge to master.
 * When do we want to merge to master?
-    * When it is in a deployable state
+    * When it is in a deployable/releasble state
 * When is it that?
     * When we have done all tests and deployed to test environment / burned CD